ethereum-optimism/optimism-tutorial/cross-dom-bridge-erc20/README.md

 }     // withdrawERC20()
 ```

-Finalizing the message also takes a bit of time.
+Wait for the message status to change to `optimismSDK.MessageStatus.RELAYED`, at which time the tokens are finally withdrawn.

 ### `main`